michael-milette/moodle-local_mailtest/README.md

 ---------
 Copyright © 2015-2016 TNG Consulting Inc. - http://www.tngconsulting.ca/

-This file is part of MailTest for Moodle - http://moodle.org/
+This file is part of MailTest/eMailTest for Moodle - http://moodle.org/

 MailTest is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by